GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 # **PYTHON: PYTHONICNESS**
-As learning to understand how the Python is used on programming, there is a Python's unique style of programming recommended for Python developers to implement as possible.
+This chapter introduces the programming coding style of Python recommended by various Python developers, called *pythonic*.

 ## Zen of Python
-A set of principle guides when coding Python, provided within Python itself.
-Accessible via example below.
+Zen of Python is a set of principle guides when coding Python.
+To view Zen of Python, enter the statement below:

 ```python
 import this
 ```

 ## Python Enhancement Proposals
-Eight scripting style guides for Python suggested by experienced Python developers, aka. **PEP8**.
+Python Enhancement Proposals (abbrev.
+PEP8) are eight scripting style guides for Python suggested by experienced Python developers.
 1. Module should have short, all-lowercase name.
 2. Class name should be in the CapWords style.
 3. Most variables and function names should be lowercase_with_underscores.
 4. Constants (variables that never change value) should be CAPS_WITH_UNDERSCORES.
 5. Names that would clash with Python keywords (such as 'class' or 'if') should have a trailing underscore.
 6. Line shouldn't be longer than 80 characters.
 7. `from module import *` should be avoided.
 8. There should be only one statement per line.

 ## Entry Point
-While program language such as C/C++ has a traditional entry point called `main()` which is the function where the program execution starts, Python does not have one.

-Instead, Python uses special variable `__name__` which indicates the current Python script being executed.
-When this script is the main executing file, the `__name__` variable is assigned as `"__main__"` value.
+An entry point is a part of the script where a program begins; C/C++ programming has the `main()` function, but Python does not have one.
+However, Python can tell which script is the main running script by checking whether the `__name__` magic method has `"__main__"` value.

 ```python
 # ENTRY POINT